 Chelle's expert tip: Don't expect to find bargains here, but the line of clothing is unlike anywhere else on the island.

-With more than 150 stores - including anchor stores Dillard's, JCPenney, Sears and Macy's - the indoor, air-conditioned mall is a good place to shop on hot summer Naples days – if you are looking for chain stores.
+With more than 150 stores, including anchor stores, Dillard's, JCPenney and Macy's, the indoor, air-conditioned mall is a good place to shop on hot summer Naples days if you are looking for chain stores.
 You will find Abercrombie & Fitch, Old Navy, American Greetings, Bath & Body Works, Game Stop and more of the usuals, plus a tidy selection of one-of-a-kind or small local chain shops.
 The mall also boasts a food court plus a few chain sit-down dining restaurants.
+At the mall's center, a fun Kids Zone offers kiddie rides and special family events.
+If you sign up for Coastland's email bulletins, you get free WiFi access.

-Recommended for Christmas Shopping because: Santa is on hand for pet and kid pictures through Christmas Eve.
+Recommended for Christmas Shopping because: Santa is on hand for pet and kid pictures from mid-November through Christmas Eve.
 Stop at Candy Grandy for your holiday sweets.

 Chelle's expert tip: The shopping center is extremely family friendly with a kids' play area and kiddie rides, family restrooms and stroller rentals.